Schizophrenia Resources For Getting Support And Improving Mental Health

 Getty/Westend61

-Medical treatment is often the first step in managing schizophrenia.
+Medical treatment may be recommended to treat schizophrenia for some people.
 Your doctor may prescribe one or more medications based on your needs.
+Below are some of the common medication categories prescribed for schizophrenia:

-• Antipsychotics: These are generally medications that treat symptoms like delusions and hallucinations.
-They may come in pill, liquid, or injection form.
-They generally fall into two categories: typical and atypical.
+• Antipsychotics: Antipsychotics treat symptoms like delusions and hallucinations.
+They may come in pill, liquid, or injection forms.
+Antipsychotic medications generally fall into two categories: typical and atypical.
 Typical antipsychotics are usually older medications that tend to be less expensive but may have more side effects.
-Atypical antipsychotics tend to be prescribed more often and may have less severe side effects.
+Atypical antipsychotics are newer, tend to be prescribed more often, and may have less severe side effects.

 • Antidepressants: Antidepressants may be useful for reducing symptoms like lack of pleasure or motivation.
 Your doctor may prescribe an antidepressant to supplement antipsychotic medications.